topyo/Web-Stack-Implemetat.ion-LEMP-/README.md

 TLS/SSL with SNI

-Nginx Web Server will display the web page to site visitor.
-We will be using the following command to get Nginx Web Server installed.
+Nginx Web Server will be used to display the web page to site visitor.
+The following steps were carried out to install Nginx

-Nginx can be installed using the Ubuntu's package manager ‘apt’ Step 1: Update the list of packages in package manager using the command
+Step 1: Update the list of packages in package manager using the command

 sudo apt update

 ![](Images/apt.png)

 Step 2: Run Nginx package installation with command